misiektoja/spotify_monitor/README.md

 Alternatively store them persistently in a dotenv file (recommended):

-Browser import can create or update `.env` with a validated `SP_DC_COOKIE`.
-If you prefer manual setup copy the tracked `.env.example` file to `.env` then fill in only the secrets you use. `REFRESH_TOKEN` is for advanced client mode.
+Browser import or `--set-sp-dc` can create or update `.env` with a validated `SP_DC_COOKIE`.
+If you prefer manual file editing copy the tracked `.env.example` file to `.env` then fill in only the secrets you use. `REFRESH_TOKEN` is for advanced client mode.
 Spotify app credentials are optional legacy metadata credentials.

 ```sh
 cp .env.example .env